Contractor Licenses & Permits for a Landscaping Business in Canada

 🆀🅲 Quebec licenses and permit requirements

-The Régie du bâtiment du Québec (RBQ), which is the province’s licensing body for the construction industry, issues licenses to people and businesses who want to work as landscapers in Quebec.
+The Régie du bâtiment du Québec (RBQ), the province’s licensingprovince’sthe construction industry, licenses people and businesses who want to work as landscapers in Quebec.

 Starting a landscaping firm in Quebec necessitates securing particular licenses and permits.
 Professional accreditation from the Association des Paysagistes Professionnels du Québec (APPQ) validates your knowledge and abilities.